-To open the Control Panel with elevated privilege in Windows 10.
-8 or Win 7, perform the below-mentioned steps:-
+To open the Control Panel with elevated privilege in Windows 10, 8, or Win 7, perform the below-mentioned steps:-

-- In the “Type the location of the item” box, type the following path:-
+Step 2.
+In the “Type the location of the item” box, type the following path:-

-Once you complete the above steps, you will see a shortcut icon of the Control Panel on the desktop with a name you typed above step 4.
-For my example, we have created a desktop shortcut of Control Panel with the name Administrative Control Panel.
+Once you complete the above steps, you will see a shortcut icon of the Control Panel on the desktop with the name you typed above step 4.
+For my example, we have created a desktop shortcut for Control Panel named “Administrative Control Panel.”

 Step 6.
 Perform a right-click on the Control Panel shortcut and select “Run as administrator” to open the Control Panel with administrative privilege.

 Step 7.
 If you want to open the Control Panel with admin rights by just double-clicking on it, then right-click on its shortcut icon and select the